-Allocated funding:
+Allocated funding: £19,530

-Funding that will be spent by the 31st of July 2025:
+Funding that will be spent by the 31st of July 2026:

 Action - what are you planning to do Who does this action impact?
 Key indicator to meet Impacts and how sustainability will be achieved?
 Cost linked to the action JB to purchase 'top-up' sports equipment for play and lunchtimes JB to train new Sports Leader for play and lunchtime activities.
 Pupils engage in 'active playtimes' using a range of sport and physical activity equipment.
 Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school All pupils have access to a range of sporting and physical activities during 'playtime'.
 Pupil activity levels increase during play times. £550 School to maintain a whole school expectation.
 Pupils to continue to wear PE kit on days that pupils attend a sports club or are have a PE lesson.
 Pupils to benefit from all of the 2 hours scheduled PE time rather than spend time changing and unchanging.
 Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school All pupils benefit from not losing PE lesson time for changing into and out of a PE kit.
-Saving up to 15 minutes of active PE lesson time. £0 Purchase £300 of resources for each of the 8 sports taught as part of the curriculum Maintain a fully resourced PE curriculum that year on year develops pupil confidence, knowledge and skills in gymnastics, dance, football, tag rugby, netball, hockey, swimming and athletics.
-The ambitious PE curriculum is fully resourced and well planned in all of the following areas. £2400
+Saving up to 15 minutes of active PE lesson time. £0 Purchase £200 of resources for each of the 8 sports taught as part of the curriculum Maintain a fully resourced PE curriculum that year on year develops pupil confidence, knowledge and skills in gymnastics, dance, football, tag rugby, netball, hockey, swimming and athletics.
+Key indicator 2: The profile of Physical Education, School Sport and Physical Activity (PESSPA) being raised across the school as a tool for whole school improvement The ambitious PE curriculum is fully resourced and well planned in all of the following areas. £1600

 Book water sport taster days at Tallington Lakes.
 Extend the curriculum by introducing upper KS2 pupil to water based sports such as canoeing and paddle boarding Key indicator 2: The profile of Physical Education, School Sport and Physical Activity (PESSPA) being raised across the school as a tool for whole school improvement Pupils experience an inspirational and enriching water sports experience, exposing them and their families to local high quality providers. £1500 JB team teaching Peterborough United Coaching Staff to support curriculum delivery.
 Staff to increase the knowledge and skills teaching PE and Sport.
-Key indicator 3: Increased confidence, knowledge and skills of all staff in teaching PE and sport Teachers more knowledgeable and skilled at delivering high quality PE lessons. £11300 Boxing workshops led by British Army coaching staff.
-A broad range of funded school clubs to be made available to all pupils.
-Dodge Ball, Dance, gymnastics, football, net ball, multi skills Swimming for fun sessions at the local leisure centre.
-Broaden range of extra-curricular sports and activities. of a range of sports and activities offered to all pupils 200 children engaged Pupils in Year 5 and 6 regularly use the equipment at play and lunchtime.
+Key indicator 3: Increased confidence, knowledge and skills of all staff in teaching PE and sport Teachers more knowledgeable and skilled at delivering high quality PE lessons. £11300 Broaden range of extra-curricular sports and activities. of a range of sports and activities offered to all pupils 200 children engaged Pupils in Year 5 and 6 regularly use the equipment at play and lunchtime.
 100 plus pupils regularly access the clubs on offer.
-50 children engaged £6500 JB to establish a competitions schedule for local schools KS2 summer Athletics meetings and competitions KS2 pupils will have increased opportunities to participate in competitions. participation in competitive sport All KS2 pupils had multiple opportunities to participate in competitive sporting events. £0 остіровногіо Total: £22,250
+50 children engaged £5254 JB to establish a KS2 pupils will have increased opportunities to participate in competitions. participation in competitive sport All KS2 pupils had multiple opportunities to participate in competitive sporting events. £0 Composition Total: £20,204